-Written by Sam, a member of ENO Baylis Youth Company and a Year 12 student at The Norwood School, Lambeth, one of our Opera Squad schools.
+Written by Sam, a member of ENO Engage Youth Company and a Year 12 student at The Norwood School, Lambeth, one of our Opera Squad schools.

 Read Sam’s thoughts on the Youth Company’s first module.
 The group worked with vocal leader Suzi Zumpe, writer Peter Cant and director Lyndsey Turner to explore the beginnings of the creative process, thinking about what stories they wanted to tell and why they are important.
 The module included an opportunity to meet ENO staff and artists, including Marnie composer Nico Muhly, Marnie director Michael Mayer, and ENO Harwood Artist Katie Coventry.

 ‘The past two days have been amazing!!
 I’ve been able to find something I really enjoy in each activity that we’ve done, and it’s brilliant being in a group of people where everyone is genuinely enthusiastic and excited about being here, it’s an amazing dynamic and I can’t wait to work with them again.
 I’ve really loved meeting so many professional artists and hearing about their roles and processes as artists.
 For instance, I really loved meeting Nico Muhly and hearing about how he uses music in relation to the inner psyche of the character.
 Having those discussions with professionals has really deepened my appreciation for how intense opera must be, when we were talking about character I recognised principles that I’ve been taught in school, it just really fascinates me that opera is this beautiful kind of marriage between theatre and music and seeing how they interlink and adjust to the art form has been really cool.